8 Production LLM Serving Systems

 Framework comparison

-The following table summarizes the key differences across these frameworks.
-Keep in mind that all four are actively developed, so specific feature gaps tend to close over time.
+The following table summarizes the key differences across these three leading frameworks.
+All three are actively developed, so specific feature gaps tend to close over time.

 Table 8.1: Framework comparison across major open-source LLM serving systems.